-Before setting up network multipathing, refer to the Administering Network Multipathing section in the IP Network Multipathing Administration Guide on docs.sun.com.
+Before setting up network multipathing, refer to Chapter 2, "Administering Network Multipathing (Task)," in IP Network Multipathing Administration Guide.

 To Configure HADB Host Machines that Already Use IP Multipathing

 1 Set network interface failure detection time.

 For HADB to properly support multipathing failover, the network interface failure detection time must not exceed one second (1000 milliseconds), as specified by the FAILURE\DETECTION\TIME parameter in /etc/default/mpathd.
 Edit the file and change the value of this parameter to 1000 if the original value is higher: